 Let the Sun Naturally Heat Your Home

 The sun is the greatest heat generator of them all.
-Even in winter, sun shining into your home can keep it warm.
-Many people are not in their homes during the day and forget to turn this fact into their advantage.
+Even in winter, the sun shining into your home can keep it warm.
+Many people are not in their homes during the day and forget to turn this fact to their advantage.
 While they’re away from home, many homeowners keep curtains and blinds closed.
-This prevents sunlight entering your home during the day and your home stays cooler.
-Where possible, let the sun shine into as many rooms as you can.
+This prevents sunlight from entering your home during the day, and your home stays cooler.
+Where possible, let the sunshine into as many rooms as you can.

 Use Timers or Programmable Thermostats